KivalEvan/BeatSaber-JSMap/README.md

 # Beat Saber Deno

-General-purpose Beat Saber beatmap scripting library using [Deno](https://deno.land/) with [TypeScript](https://www.typescriptlang.org/), fully-typed schema and flexible tool designed to ease scripting development surrounding beatmap while providing high implementation detail regarding the beatmap.
+General-purpose Beat Saber beatmap scripting module using [Deno](https://deno.land/) with [TypeScript](https://www.typescriptlang.org/), fully-typed schema and flexible tool designed to ease scripting development surrounding beatmap while providing high implementation detail regarding the beatmap.
 It ensures the safety and correctness of the code unless explicitly stated by the user, and